-We now describe our approach that eliminates the inefficiencies of layering reader-writer synchronization atop cache coherence via a \emph{co-design} of the two layers.
-Our key enabling observation is that reader-writer synchronization is, in fact, a \emph{generalization} of cache coherence.
+We now describe \designname, a generalized cache-coherence protocol that provides lock-based synchronization semantics directly at the cache-coherence layer. \designname builds on our observation that synchronization is, in fact, a \emph{generalization} of cache coherence.
 We describe the required extensions to the cache-coherence protocol for achieving such a generalization in \S\ref{ssec:generalizedcc} and demonstrate how standard synchronization interfaces can be realized via our generalized cache-coherence protocol in \S\ref{ssec:designapi}.
-We conclude by describing additional optimizations enabled by our generalization for reader-writer synchronization in \S\ref{ssec:designoptimizations}.
+We conclude by describing additional optimizations enabled by our generalization for lock-based synchronization in \S\ref{ssec:designoptimizations}.